awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-event-reference-record-contents.md

 # CloudTrail Record Contents<a name="cloudtrail-event-reference-record-contents"></a>

 The body of the record contains fields that help you determine the requested action as well as when and where the request was made\.
 When the value of **Optional** is **True**, the field is only present when it applies to the service, API, or event type\.
+An **Optional** value of **False** means that the field is either always present, or that its presence does not depend on the service, API, or event type\.
+An example is `responseElements`, which is present in events for actions that make changes \(create, update, or delete actions\)\.

 **`eventTime`**
 The date and time the request was made, in coordinated universal time \(UTC\)\.
+An event's time stamp comes from the local host that provides the service API endpoint on which the API call was made\.
+For example, a CreateBucket API event that is run in the US West \(Oregon\) Region would get its time stamp from the time on an AWS host running the Amazon S3 endpoint, `s3.us-west-2.amazonaws.com`\.
+In general, AWS services use Network Time Protocol \(NTP\) to synchronize their system clocks\.
 **Since:** 1\.0
 **Optional:** False

 **`eventVersion`**
 The version of the log event format\.
-The current version is 1\.05\.
+The current version is 1\.08\.
+The `eventVersion` value is a major and minor version in the form *major\_version*\.*minor\_version*\.
+For example, you can have an `eventVersion` value of `1.07`, where `1` is the major version, and `07` is the minor version\.
+CloudTrail increments the major version if a change is made to the event structure that is not backward\-compatible\.
+This includes removing a JSON field that already exists, or changing how the contents of a field are represented \(for example, a date format\)\.
+CloudTrail increments the minor version if a change adds new fields to the event structure\.
+This can occur if new information is available for some or all existing events, or if new information is available only for new event types\.
+Applications can ignore new fields to stay compatible with new minor versions of the event structure\.
+If CloudTrail introduces new event types, but the structure of the event is otherwise unchanged, the event version does not change\.
+To be sure that your applications can parse the event structure, we recommend that you perform an equal\-to comparison on the major version number\.
+To be sure that fields that are expected by your application exist, we also recommend performing a greater\-than\-or\-equal\-to comparison on the minor version\.
+There are no leading zeroes in the minor version\.
+You can interpret both *major\_version* and *minor\_version* as numbers, and perform comparison operations\.
 **Since:** 1\.0
 **Optional:** False